Destinations Italy Sardinia

 Between Dorgali & Urzulei · central Sardinia

-A limestone gorge 500 metres deep, walls of sheer rock the height of skyscrapers on both sides — often called Europe's Grand Canyon and not entirely wrongly.
-The Genna Silana trailhead is the standard route in; a 2-3 hour scramble down, then back up, with the canyon floor opening into pools clear enough to swim in.
+A dramatic limestone gorge — billed by the operators as the most spectacular canyon in Europe — with sheer-rock walls on both sides and the canyon floor opening into pools clear enough to swim in.
+A 2-3 hour scramble down then back up.
 Bring a packed lunch and serious shoes.
 A real day's hike, and the antidote to a week on the beach.

 01Free